PhotonVision/photonvision-docs/source/docs/fiducials/about-fiducials.rst

 * Easier for teams to construct (don't need expensive tape, just a printer)
 * Bright lights are no longer necessary for tracking
 * It prepares students for industry, and much more.

-During the 2022-2023 offseason, PhotonVision is looking for events that are willing to demo AprilTags in order to spread awareness and serve as a proof of concept for potential implementation in future FIRST games.